 Hodges and Pellerano (2010) undertook a detailed study of the social protection system for the United Nations Children's Fund in Mozambique and highlighted the fragmented nature of provisions.
-Since then, the International Labour Organization and others have worked closely with GdM to further develop the vision for comprehensive social security (Cunha et al. 2013; United Nations Mozambique 2015).
+Since then, the International Labour Organization and others have worked closely with GdM to further develop the vision for comprehensive social security (Cunha et al. 2013; United Nations Mozambique

+2015).
 In addition, Mozambique is a flagship country for the One UN Initiative, which emphasizes the importance of coordination across different UN agencies when interacting with the government of a country.
 The collaborations around the development of a social protection floor are considered to be a 'best practice' example of this initiative (United Nations Mozambique 2015: 7).

 More recently, the authorities have prepared a new strategy on basic social security: the NBSSS 2016-24.
 This was approved by the Council of Ministers in February 2016 at the Fifth Ordinary Session.
-The new strategy will help to realize GdM's Five Year Programme for 2015-19 through the implementation of actions that will contribute to poverty reduction and ensure that the growth of the Mozambican economy benefits all citizens, especially those living in poverty, and prioritizes their social rights.
-Therefore, social security arrangements in Mozambique are undergoing significant changes (United Nations Mozambique 2015).
+The new strategy was intended to help realize GdM's Five Year Programme for 2015-19 through the implementation of actions that will contribute to poverty reduction and ensure that the growth of the Mozambican economy benefits all citizens, especially those living in poverty, and prioritizes their social rights.
+Therefore, social security arrangements in Mozambique have been undergoing significant changes (United Nations Mozambique 2015).
+Most recently, the programmes were revised via Decree No. 47/2018 of August 6, and these revisions are included in the 2019 system of MOZMOD and described below.